travelgateX/documentation-site/content/travelgatex/overview.md

 ## Making Requests

 Because GraphQL operations consist of multiple operations and schemas, we recommend using the Explorer to make GraphQL calls.
 There are some alternatives to use GraphQL builtin explorer like GraphQL Playground.
-You can also use cURL or any other HTTP-speaking library.
+You can also use <a href="https://curl.haxx.se" target="_blank">curl</a> or any other HTTP-speaking library.

 {{% alert theme="danger" %}}All **LIVE** traffic **MUST** enable GZIP compression in the HTTP header{{% /alert %}}